AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 as a fallback operation.
 Finally, it will display a success/failure message based on the result of the launch operation.

 #### Rationale
-This feature adds significant value to Devbooks by streamlining the user's workflows by reducing context switching.
+This feature adds significant value to DevBooks by streamlining the user's workflows by reducing context switching.
 Instead of manually copying and pasting contact information such as telegram handles or GitHub usernames into external browsers, users can instantly launch the appropriate communication channel directly from within the app.